|Bid||2.6700 x 1400|

 |Earnings Date||Aug 8, 2019|

 |1y Target Est||6.50|

-The Newport Beach, California-based company said it had a loss of 5 cents per share.
-Losses, adjusted for stock option expense and non-recurring costs, were 4 cents per share.
-The provider of natural gas ...
+On a per-share basis, the Newport Beach, California-based company said it had a loss of 5 cents.
+Losses, adjusted for non-recurring costs and stock option expense, were 1 cent per share.
+The provider of ...

-Clean Energy Fuels Corp. today announced its operating results for the quarter and nine months ended September 30, 2018.
+Clean Energy Fuels Corp. today announced its operating results for the first quarter of 2019.

-Clean Energy Fuels Corp. announced today it will release financial results for the third quarter of 2018 on Wednesday, November 7, 2018 after market close, followed by an investor conference call at 4:30 p.m.
+Clean Energy Fuels Corp. announced today it will release financial results for the first quarter of 2019 on Thursday, May 9, 2019 after market close, followed by an investor conference call at 4:30 p.m.

 Clean Energy Fuels is looking like an interesting pick from a technical perspective, as the company is seeing favorable trends on the moving average crossover front.